sergej-samsonow/java-ee-examples/modular-jee/README.md

    only one dependency api component dependcy described in pom.xml.
 Application can't be deployed without api components so api components must be deployed with application at same time or before application is deployed.
+3. Dynamic greeting this component contains ejb that greets customer in russian language.
+This component can be used to extend appication.
+Application and this component know nothing about each other the only one thing they know is api component.
+Interaction between application and dynamic component happens with EJB + JNDI Technology.